 Humanities Vision Partnership Grant

 Help us create exciting public humanities programs for the people of Washington, DC!
-This opportunity provides financial and capacity building resources to community organizations (partners) interested in creating innovative interpretations of humanities scholarship for public audiences.
+HumanitiesDC’s Humanities Vision Grants provide financial and capacity building resources to community organizations interested in creating innovative interpretations of humanities scholarship for public audiences.
 This grant is a part of the Humanities Grant Program, an initiative funded by the DC Commission on the Arts and Humanities.

 All projects must incorporate relevant humanities scholarship into the stories that they tell.
 Prospective projects will: